Navigation

 Please ensure that your child brings their reading practice book and reading record to school each day so that we can assess and record their progress appropriately.
 Hearing your child read at least 3x a week is very valuable in developing their reading skills and their love of reading!
 We cannot emphasise this enough!!

-Our daily lessons will take the same format and build on the phonics teaching from Reception.
+Our daily lessons will take the same format and build on the phonics teaching from last term.
 This progresses quickly and so practicing new sounds and spellings is vital.
-More information about our expectations for reading and spelling and how you can support your child at home will be sent home in a separate letter.
+Please practise reading both tricky words, words with our new sounds in and also spellings at home.
+If you have any questions, please just ask your child’s class teacher.

 Extra helpful info